We see children, adolescents and adults of all ages.

 Education transitions (middle/high school, college, or the workplace)

 Therapy groups vary throughout the year based on need and schedule.
-Please see our [insert web page] or call us to find out about current group offerings.
+Please call us to find out about current group offerings.

 Yes, we see couples for relational and marital counseling.